 C a l c u l a t o r I n s t r u c t i o n s

-number is calculated.
-For practice, click on the "Eccentricity to yx" button, enter .8, click "Calculate" and your answer will be .6.
+For practice, click on the "Eccentricity to Aspect Ratio" button, enter .8, click "Calculate" and your answer will be .6.

 The remaining five buttons perform much more extensive ellipse calculations.
 For example, after inputting just two items of data and then

-clicking 'CALCULATE', the output boxes will display ellipse perimeter, area, eccentricity, foci distance, Y/X ratio and much more information.
+clicking 'CALCULATE', the output boxes will display ellipse perimeter, area, eccentricity, foci distance, Aspect Ratio and much more information.